Species details

 Regions: Central Districts, Mt Lofty Ranges & Adelaide Plains, Flinders Ranges, North East, North West

-Habitat: The Desert Tree Frog is currently distributed across most of northern Australia, offshore islands and Papua New Guinea.
-As such they can be found in a wide range of habitats including waterholes, streams, swamps, lagoons, ditches and drains.
+Habitat: The Red Tree Frog was considered widely distributed across most of northern Australia, offshore islands and Papua New Guinea but a scientific paper in 2025 split it into 3 distinct species, with Litoria rubella now being restricted to central and western Queensland, the Northern Territory, northern Western Australia, New South Wales and South Australia.
+They can be found in a wide range of habitats including waterholes, streams, swamps, lagoons, ditches and drains.
 They are also commonly found associated with human dwellings, especially outside toilets and rainwater tanks.
-The Desert Tree Frog occurs only in the northern, arid section of the Central Districts.
+The Red Tree Frog occurs only in the northern, arid section of the Central Districts.

 Call description: A loud, high-pitched and pulsed screeching, like that of a seagull.